xlab-uiuc/acto/README.md

 ### Seeing error message from CloudLab `No available physical nodes of type c6420 found (1 requested)`?
 <details><summary>Click to show details</summary>

 This means that currently there is no c6420 machines available for experiments.
-Please check the [Reserve nodes with preferred hardware type](#reserve-nodes-with-preferred-hardware-type) section or check back later.
+Please check the [Reserve nodes with preferred hardware](#reserve-nodes-with-preferred-hardware-type) section or check back later.

 </details>

 ## Setting up environment for CloudLab machine c6420 using Ansible